microsoft/ebpf-for-windows/.internal/vm-extension/README.md

 ### Prerequisites

-Request to be "`owner`" of the Team's Azure Prod subscription, currently "`eBPF for Windows`", SubscriptionID: `78a9bec8-945c-4cc0-83bf-77c6d384d2ca`.
+Request to be "`owner`" of the Team's Azure Prod subscription, currently "`eBPF for Windows`", SubscriptionID: "`78a9bec8-945c-4cc0-83bf-77c6d384d2ca`".

 ### Create a Test-VM

 Follow the steps below to create a Test-VM for testing the eBPF VM Extension:

 - The Test-VM for testing the VM Extension Handler must be created **from within the Team's Azure Production subscription**.
-- Create the Test-VM within the same resource group named "`eBpfVmExtension`", in which the storage account was created earlier.
+- Create the Test-VM within the same resource group named "`EbpfVmExtension`", in which the storage account was created earlier.
 - The Test-VM **must** be created within the ***same region in which the VM Extension has been registered an published***, otherwise the VM Extension will not be found.
 - Due to the Production subscription's limitations, creating a VM from the Azure portal is denied, so it must be created it from PowerShell: